 Since 2000, Zimbabwe has been engulfed in a crippling political, economic and humanitarian crisis, which has had an adverse effect on its justice system.
-Torture accounts for 25% of all reported human rights violations, with some 3,000 instances documented from 2001 to the present.
-The country’s 55 prisons are severely overcrowded, with 30% percent of the total prison population awaiting trial.
-Many detainees have remained in pre-trial detention for up to ten years.
-Human rights organisations estimate that nearly 1,000 prisoners died in Zimbabwe’s prisons in the first six months of 2009 alone.
+Formerly Torture has accounted for 25% of all reported human rights violations, the country’s 55 prisons are severely overcrowded, with 18% percent of the total prison population awaiting trial.
+Zimbabwe Bridges to Justice was established in 2008 in response to this and has been working to guarantee early access to a lawyer which will lead to reduced instances of torture and less prison overcrowding.

 - 2,945 cases handled.